KeaganErasmus/BikeRideLogginApp/README.md

 # BikeRideLogginApp
-App that lets you log rides
+App that lets you log rides in your browser